 While the planning and the physical work were important, CTP’s biggest contribution to the project included training a team of system administrators, database administrators and network engineers in the finer points of agile development.
 That training was critical in ensuring we met our deadlines.

-Enjoying the Benefits of Public Cloud
+Enjoying the Benefits of AWS

 As Cowen turns on cloud apps one by one, the benefits are becoming clear.